We've pulled everything you need to know about real estate accounting & tax prep into one convenient source for you.

 Journal entries are the individual financial transactions that are recorded in the general ledger.
 They are used to track all financial activity related to a property, including revenue, expenses, assets, liabilities, and equity.
 Each journal entry typically includes a date, a description of the transaction, and the amount of the transaction.
 The entries are then categorized into various accounts, such as cash, accounts payable, rent revenue, and so on.
 Each transaction will have at least one debit and one credit entry, which will be recorded in different accounts in the general ledger.

-While the specifics of how to best handle your accounting needs will depend on your exact situation, there are a number of common best practices that can help any landlord of any size stay on top of their books:
+While the specifics of how to best handle your accounting needs will depend on your exact situation, there are a number of common best practices that can help any landlord of any size stay on top of their books.
+Here's some of our top tips that might be no-brainers to some, but undoubtedly handy to others:

 In addition to the above, explore the following articles going over some tips and hacks on better rental property accounting: